moxystudio/eslint-config/MIGRATION.md

 Until now, in order to use MOXY's eslint configuration, you would have to import the `@moxy/eslint-config` package and extend your project's eslint configuration with a **base** configuration (`es5`, `es6`, `es7`, ...) and the **addons** you wished to use (`browser`, `node`, `react`, ...).

-Your `.eslint.config` would look similar to this:
+Your `.eslintrc.json` would look similar to this:

 ```json
 {